Hot weather leaves you wanting something cold to eat with minimal effort, right?

 You sure don’t want to be slaving over a hot stove when satan’s armpit is hovering over your area.
 Easy, cold salads are hot summer weather necessities!
 If you get tired of egg salads, tuna salads, chicken salads, or ham salads there’s probably a couple of reasons why.

 - You haven’t tried my Sriracha Egg Salad, Tuna and Capers, Sriracha Chicken Salad or Turkey Ham Salad yet

 - You need to add something new to the rotation

 Since the last thing you want to do right now is cook, this Easy Southwestern Chicken and Brown Rice Salad is the perfect something new.

-If you’re one of those really organized, planning types, you just might have cooked brown rice and chicken taco meat stashed in your freezer.
+If you’re one of those really organized, planning types, you just might have cooked brown rice (the THM Purist will have soaked brown rice on hand) and chicken taco meat stashed in your freezer.
 Because you make big batches and measure out single servings and make your life so much easier.

 If not, you’ll need to make those first.
 Which will heat up your kitchen, unless you have an Instant Pot.
 With one of those babies you can make brown rice in minutes, and chicken taco meat in no time at all.